 Midwives are experts in recognizing what is outside the wide range of normal in pregnancy, labor and birth.
 If such a situation comes up, I will discuss it with you, explore options and work with you to resolve it.
 This may include consultation or referrals to other healthcare providers, including an obstetrician/gynecologist.
 True emergencies in childbirth are rare.
 Real birth is not like TV!
-I am trained and prepared for complications; I carry oxygen, medications to stop bleeding, IV equipment, lidocaine and suture for perineal repair.
+I am trained and prepared for complications; I carry oxygen, medications to stop bleeding, local anesthetic and supplies if repair of a laceration is needed.
 I am trained in adult and newborn CPR.
 If a decision is reached that home is no longer a safe place for mom and/or baby, it is the result of my careful assessment of the situation, discussing what is happening with you and your partner/family and mutually moving toward transfer.
 If you transfer to a hospital, I will stay with you until after the baby is born.

 Is hospital birth safe?